 In the present paper we propose to satisfy both requirements by using a Near-Cointegrated modelling based on averaging estimators, in order to meet the first condition, and the no-arbitrage theory, in order to meet the second one.
 Moreover, the dynamic interactions of this large set of variables is based on the statistical notion of New Information Response Function, recently introduced by Jardet, Monfort and Pegoraro (2009b).
-This technical toolkit is then used to propose a new approach to two important issues: the "conundrum" episode and the puzzle of the relationship between the term premia on long-term yields and future economic activity.
+This technical toolkit is then used to analyze three monetary policy tightening episodes (1994, 1999 and 2004) and to study the puzzling relationship between the term premia on long-term yields and future economic activity.